Costamare On The Surging Containership Markets (Podcast Transcript) (NYSE:CMRE)

 J Mintzmyer: Good morning, everyone.
 Good afternoon if you're dialing in from Europe, this is another episode of Value Investor’s Edge Live.
 We are recording at 11 AM Eastern Time on 4 November.
 We have with us today the CFO of Costamare, Greg Zikos.
 He's here with us to discuss the containership markets, as well as Costamare's unique positioning in the market.
 Costamare reported their earnings last week.
 So Greg, will be able to follow up on things that were reported in that result, as well as providing us some much needed market commentary.

 A disclosure before we begin, I currently have no position in Costamare.
 However, this is being recorded on the morning of 4 November, 2020.
-So if you're listening to this recording at a later date, those disclosures might have changed.
+So, if you're listening to this recording at a later date, those disclosures might have changed.
 Greg, welcome.
 Thank you for joining us.

 Greg Zikos: Hi, good morning.
 And thank you for inviting me this morning.

 JM: Yeah, thank you very much.
 It's nice to have a bit of a change of pace from the election news that has been just rolling in all last night, and this morning.
 It's a sleepless night I imagine for most of the United States, regardless of politics, and I imagine for most in Europe as well.
-So let's focus on something positive.
+So, let's focus on something positive.
 And let's talk about the containership markets, because just the rates over there are amazing what is driving this persistence in rates and why they spiked up so high?

-GZ: Yeah, today in container shipping, today we have a great market and based on the latest information coming out from brokers from like, for instance, Alphaliner, the number of inactive fleet it’s close to 1.6% which is a very low number, which also includes ships that are out of service for retrofitting for scrubber retrofits or that are some ships that does not as you will see.
+GZ: Yeah, today in container shipping, today, we have a great market and based on the latest information coming out from brokers from like, for instance, Alphaliner, the number of inactive fleet, it’s close to 1.6% which is a very low number, which also includes ships that are out of service for retrofitting for scrubber retrofits or that are some ships that does not as you will see.

 So, I think we have the supply and demand dynamics are very tight.
 We have a lot of cargo transportation demand which is definitely strong especially for this time of the year.
 I have to remind you that the fourth quarter, it is traditionally this lag period for container shipping.
 Now so these years, this year, the low season has not materialized.

-And we have volumes are boosted especially by e-commerce at the market, especially in the U.S. And this also ties with the fact that you've seen the retail sales in the USA going up, so practically what this means for container shipping, ships above 4,000, 4,500 used for the remaining of the year are all sold out.
+And we have volumes are boosted especially by e-commerce at the market, especially in the U.S. And this also ties with the fact that you've seen the retail sales in the USA going up, so practically, what this means for container shipping, ships above 4,000, 4,500 used for the remaining of the year are all sold out.

-Charter rates have been going up and I will have to give you a couple of examples so that like you see where we stand.
+Charter rates have been going up, and I will have to give you a couple of examples so that like you see where we stand.
 The latest feature we had for it, like for a Panamax vessel.
-This is like the 4200 - 50,000 TEUs for old Panamax ships.
+This is like the 4,200 - 50,000 TEUs for old Panamax ships.
 They are close to $20,000 per day.

-And as a point of reference, during the first two quarters of the year, let's say March, April of 2020, in the middle of the pandemic those ships were getting between $7,000 to $8,000 per day and now they’re close to $20,000 per day.
-So also larger vessels like I would say, ships like 6,500 or 7,000 TEUs, we have seen their charter in the region of $27,000 per day.
+And as a point of reference, during the first two quarters of the year, let's say March, April of 2020, in the middle of the pandemic those ships were getting between $7,000 to $8,000 per day, and now, they’re close to $20,000 per day.
+So, also larger vessels like I would say, ships like 6,500 or 7,000 TEUs, we have seen their charter in the region of $27,000 per day.

-So it is a great market, especially for the larger vessels.
+So, it is a great market, especially for the larger vessels.
 Smaller ships this means the feeder vessels the 1,500 TEUs, the 1,700 TEUs they have also started picking up substantially.
 However, overall, I would say that the larger sizes have in general outperformed the smaller ships.

 JM: Definitely, definitely makes sense, is what we're seeing as well, by looking at, say, the HARPEX or the ConTex or those different indices.
-A couple of follow ups from your commentary there, there's been a lot of discussion around COVID-19 and the crew changes and port congestion related to that.
+A couple of follow-ups from your commentary there, there's been a lot of discussion around COVID-19 and the crew changes and port congestion related to that.
 And there's also been a lot of chatter about the Panama Canal and sort of congestion around that hotspot.

 So, how much of this rise in trade and sort of the drop in the idle fleet, how much of it is related to like temporary pandemic things, like the Panama Canal or the crew changes and how much of it do you see is related to apps like absolute demand growth between say U.S. and Asia or Europe and Asia?